Why should I attend an Open Day?

 Yes, we’d love to show you where you’ll be living.
 You can either take a short walk to our accommodation at The City, which is convenient for campus and the city centre, or you can take one of our frequent shuttle buses out to The Village.
 These halls are in a beautiful location near our beautiful Botanic Gardens and are primarily for first year students.
 You can check out the social facilities and have a sneaky peek into some actual student bedrooms, and staff will be on hand to answer any questions you have.

-If you’ve got the bus to The Village, you can either continue to the racecourse parking or get the bus back to campus.
 We recommend that you factor in an hour and a half for your accommodation visit.

 If you’re visiting The City on foot, you’ll need about 40 minutes to enjoy your tour.